Farama-Foundation/ViZDoom/README.md

 - Time scaling in async mode.

 ViZDoom API is **reinforcement learning** friendly (suitable also for learning from demonstration, apprenticeship learning or apprenticeship via inverse reinforcement learning, etc.).

+Julia (thanks to [Jun Tian](https://github.com/findmyway)), Lua, and Java bindings are available in other branches but are no longer maintained.

 ## Cite as